New Jersey Route 44T: History

 As a result of the signing of the roadway in New Jersey, the New Jersey State Legislature set forth the proposed designation of State Highway Route 44-T as the approaches to the tunnel and a freeway built off the tunnel.
 The designation came as a spur of U.S. Route 130/State Highway Route 44 in Paulsboro.
 A year later, the Route 44-T designation was extended to end at State Highway Route 42 in Williamstown.
-Although plans for a tunnel continued into the late 1940s, no tunnel was ever constructed, and the Route 44-T designation was repealed by the state highway renumbering on January 1, 1953.
+Although plans for a tunnel continued into the late 1940s, no tunnel was ever constructed.
+Planned expansion of the Philadelphia International Airport forced Pennsylvania officials to back out of the proposed tunnel alignment.
+The project soon morphed into designing and constructing the Walt Whitman Bridge thereafter.
+The Route 44-T designation was repealed by the state highway renumbering on January 1, 1953.